IBM-Cloud/ansible-collection-ibm/docs/ibm_container_vpc_cluster.rst

     Number of worker nodes in the cluster

+  resource_group_id (False, str, None)
+    ID of the resource group.

+  master_url (False, str, None)
+    None

+  ingress_secret (False, str, None)
+    None

+  resource_group_name (False, str, None)
+    The resource group name in which resource is provisioned

+  flavor (True, str, None)
+    (Required for new resource) Cluster nodes flavour

+  zones (True, list, None)
+    (Required for new resource) Zone info

+  tags (False, list, None)
+    List of tags for the resources

+  pod_subnet (False, str, None)
+    Custom subnet CIDR to provide private IP addresses for pods

+  service_subnet (False, str, None)
+    Custom subnet CIDR to provide private IP addresses for services

+  wait_till (False, str, IngressReady)
+    wait_till can be configured for Master Ready, One worker Ready or Ingress Ready

+  state_ (False, str, None)
+    None

+  master_status (False, str, None)
+    None

+  crn (False, str, None)
+    CRN of resource instance

+  ingress_hostname (False, str, None)
+    None

   name (True, str, None)
     (Required for new resource) The cluster name

-  vpc_id (True, str, None)
-    (Required for new resource) The vpc id where the cluster is

   disable_public_service_endpoint (False, bool, False)
     Boolean value true if Public service endpoint to be disabled

+  resource_controller_url (False, str, None)
+    The URL of the IBM Cloud dashboard that can be used to explore and view details about this cluster

+  resource_crn (False, str, None)
+    The crn of the resource

-  flavor (True, str, None)
+  kube_version (False, str, None)
-    (Required for new resource) Cluster nodes flavour
+    Kubernetes version

   entitlement (False, str, None)